DeeDeeG/noto-color-emoji-font/README.md

 [16]:https://www.python.org/downloads/windows/

-*Reiterating: Only FireFox supports the SVGinOT color emoji for now.
-IE and Chrome will use the fallback black and white emoji.*
+*Reiterating: Only FireFox and Edge support SVGinOT color emoji for now.
+Chrome will use the fallback black and white emoji.*

 ## Building
 Overview: